Arizona to face Cincinnati in Maui Invitational opener on Nov. 21

 Cincinnati finished last season at 18-15, with a 101 Kenpom ranking.
 Second-year coach Wes Miller returns eight players, including leading scorer David DeJulius (14.5 points), who was named a third-team all-ACC pick last season.
 The Bearcats went 7-11 in the ACC, which they will leave for the Big 12 after next season.

-Ohio State finished last season 20-12 and ranked No. 31 in Kenpom.
+-- Ohio State finished last season 20-12 and ranked No. 31 in Kenpom.
+The Buckeyes had significant roster turnover last spring, and will have to replace 85.9% of their scoring from last season.

 Arizona has won all three of its previous games against Cincinnati but hasn't played the Bearcats since 1995-96, when Miles Simon hit a three-quarter-court shot to beat them at the buzzer.